sinfloodmusic/ableton-gobo/README.md

     <img src="http://epk.sinflood.com/images/dev/gobo-iphone.png" alt="iPhone View" width="400">
 </div>

-##   How do I set this up?
-You'll need the following:

-First, this is designed with a full band in mind, and with backing tracks setup as scenes.
+### Pre-requisites
+* Your songs organized by scenes.
 Some bands may have their show setup in the "Arrangement Mode".
-This tool has not yet been adapted to handle that.
-To use this tool, you'll want to organize your backing tracks in the "Session Mode" with multiple scenes, one scene per song.
+This tool has not yet been adapted to handle that, but it could be in the future.
+To use this tool, you'll need to organize your backing tracks in the "Session Mode" with multiple scenes, one scene per song.
 See above example screenshot.

-### You'll need
 * A network within your rig so that phones/ipads/clients can connect to GoBo.
 In our case, we have the Ableton system wired into a wireless router and the clients (iPad, iPhone, Android) connect on WiFi.
-A router like TP-LINK TL-WR810N is small and stays out of your way.
+A router like the [TP-LINK TL-WR810N](https://www.amazon.com/TP-LINK-TL-WR810N-Wireless-Adapter-Repeater/dp/B01CVOLGOG) is small and stays out of your way.
+Ideally you run dnsmasq and can have a nice hostname alias for your GoBo server (so your clients can just open up the "MyBand.local" page and start running the show), but sadly the firmware doesn't support it and I haven't found a good way to reflas the device with a 3rd party firmware.
+This means to do that I'm running MaraDNS on our show computer (Windows).
 * A computer to run GoBo on.
 Normally, this is the Ableton machine itself, but it doesn't have to be.
 You can put it on a Raspberry Pi or another machine that is on the same network as your Ableton host as long as it can compile golang.
 * A mobile device on or off stage to drive the show.